Beyonce's Courtside Look Was Peak Party Fashion

-On Saturday, Beyoncé and Jay Z watched the Nets beat the Milwaukee Bucks at Barclays Center in Brooklyn.
+On Saturday, Beyoncé and Jay Z watched a basketball game at the Barclays Center in Brooklyn.
 Naturally, the “Lemonade” singer dressed for the occasion… and then some.
 Though it’s hardly rare to see a celebrity play dress-up to sit courtside at an NBA game — see Lizzo’s thong-baring dress at the Lakers game in 2019 and Rihanna’s barely-there cut-offs (worn with heels) at the 2014 Summer Classic at Barclays — Beyoncé’s most recent basketball get-up went above and beyond the standard style game.
 Think: leather, crystals, and Louboutins.

 For the game, Beyoncé donned a black, leather mini dress from David Koma’s fall ‘20 collection with an equally party-ready, crystal-covered jacket from the U.K.-based brand.
 With guidance from her longtime stylist Zerina Akers, she added black Christian Louboutin pumps and oversized, crystal-embellished sunglasses from the Magda Butrym x Linda Farrow collaboration.